anshjhamvar-maker/memes/README.md

 - ⭐ Add custom subreddits to the sidebar
 - All data stored in `localStorage` — nothing is sent to any server

-## Usage

-1. Download `memes4ever.html`
-2. Open it in a browser
-3. That's it

-Or host it on any static file host (GitHub Pages, Netlify, etc.).

 ## Legal

 **Application code** is released under the [MIT License](LICENSE).